HTTP API

 field by passingwithTotal=false

-. - Iterate with the same query, but additionally filter for IDs that are greater than the last ID from the previous step to get the next chunk of elements.
+. - To retrieve the next chunk of elements, iterate with the same query by filtering for IDs greater than the last ID retrieved from the previous step.

 - Repeat step 2 as long as the number of returned results equals the requested limit.